CASE STUDY

 • Reconcile invoices before selecting which ones to pay

-• Pay individual vendor checks
+• Pay individual vendor invoices

 • Once the user has begun the process, it must be completed.
 There is no way to save progress.